AVJdataminer/content_dev/Intro_python_jupyter.md

 if there is a no standard library module for a problem you are trying to solve, search online for a module before implementing your own.
 ## Modules - what are they
+   Python's large and ever-growing user base has also developed and contributed to thousands of libraries, which are available to Python users like you.
+These libraries can help with many programming tasks.
+No matter what your program's objective is, the chances are high that there's a "package" for that!
 ## Interactive python
 Python modules that allow for user feedback